 John Pepper – A Burning Focus and Achievement

 Other people cannot even imagine reaching the leadership heights that John Pepper has attained.
 This man was clearly born to lead.

 Three years after he graduated from Yale University in 1960, Pepper joined the venerable Procter and Gamble.
 He proved himself a worthy employee and soon enough people recognized his leadership and interpersonal skills.

 His hard work and determination at P&G paid off in 1974 when he was appointed General Manager of Procter & Gamble Italia.
-This was an amazing time for Pepper who amply demonstrated his managerial prowess and ability to helm a large company of people as well as an established brand.
+This was an amazing time for Pepper who amply demonstrated his managerial prowess and ability to manage a large company of people as well as an established brand.
 His efforts abroad did not go unnoticed; six years later after his return to the US, he was elected as P&G’s Group Vice President.

 Before long, he made it to the Board of Directors, and ultimately, through consistent hard work and unwavering commitment to the company’s ideals, he was named President in 1986.

 Pepper went on to introduce a number of initiatives within the company and his work had, and continues to have, a huge impact on the people and culture of P&G. His commitment to customer satisfaction was exemplary and he was not one to shy away from risks and challenges.

 The highly-touted Organization 2005 initiative is credited to him, a program that encourages “speed, risk-taking, and entrepreneurialism within the company for the personal benefit and growth of the employees.
 It is also a fitting way to further reach P&G’s customers; no doubt Pepper advocates personal growth because he knows that in turn, it will affect not just oneself but for many other lives too.

 John Pepper held many more posts within P&G, eventually becoming the company’s Chairman of the Board as well as Chief Executive during his long and most accomplished stay.